ME-ICA/tedana/docs/outputs.rst

                                                     Values are in seconds.
-                                                    The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
+                                                    The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the T2* estimate from the first two echoes, while the limited map has a NaN.
 S0map.nii.gz                                        Full S0 3D map.
-                                                    The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN. desc-optcom_bold.nii.gz                             Optimally combined time series. desc-optcomDenoised_bold.nii.gz                     Denoised optimally combined time series.
+                                                    The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the S0 estimate from the first two echoes, while the limited map has a NaN. desc-optcom_bold.nii.gz                             Optimally combined time series. desc-optcomDenoised_bold.nii.gz                     Denoised optimally combined time series.
 Recommended dataset for analysis.